PostHog/posthog.com/contents/blog/using-vc-carefully.md

 ## Day 1 - we started bootstrapping, then changed our minds

-Fresh-faced, but not carefree - in the early days, when it was just my cofounder Tim and me, we used to work out of cafés and we were bootstrapped.
+Fresh-faced, but not carefree - in the early days, when it was just my cofounder, Tim, and me, we used to work out of cafés and we were bootstrapped.

 A few months in, we had a discussion on what we wanted out of life.
 Pro tip - do this _before_ you start working with someone else.
 Luckily we were on the same page - we decided it was _more_ stressful to bootstrap than to raise VC.

 Why?

-* No money coming in meant we were having to be exceptioanlly careful about spending.
+* No money coming in meant we were having to be exceptionally careful about spending anything.
 * We'd spend years rebuilding to the same salaries that we'd just left behind, but with added downside risk of not finding product market fit.
 * A slower pace felt like it'd be boring.
 We'd find it more engaging to own a smaller slice of a bigger pie.
 We wanted to work on something we'd enjoy.